milesj/shapeshifter/README.md

 }
 ```

-If using GraphQL, all attributes are nullable to default.
-To make a field
+If using GraphQL, all attributes are nullable by default.
+To mark a field
-as non-nullable, append an exclamation mark (`!`) to the end of the type.
+as non-nullable, append an exclamation mark (`!`) to the type.

 ```graphql
 field: String!